 How to clean mold and mildew

 Prevention is the best cure for mold and mildew!
-Keeping areas reasonably dry and proper airflow will help prevent mold and mildew.
-One of the first signs of mildew is a pink slime.
+Keeping areas reasonably dry and with proper airflow will help prevent mold and mildew.
+One of the first signs of mildew is pink slime.
 If you see this the area is not being taken care of properly and needs to be cleaned.
 To try to avoid the pink slime keep the areas dry as much as possible and clean as needed.

 If you have mold or mildew growing in your shower, you can clean it off using different homemade solutions or buying products.
 You can make a paste of 3 parts baking soda to 1 part water to apply to hard-to-remove mold and mildew.
-Also, spraying vinegar onto it and scrubbing with a rag or soft toothbrush can get rid of the small black dots of mold.
+Also, spraying vinegar onto it and scrubbing it with a rag or soft toothbrush can get rid of the small black dots of mold.
 You’ll need to make sure that you have a fan that works, along with following our other steps to prevent the mold and mildew from coming back.
 Always take safety precautions when it comes to removing mold and mildew in your home.

 When should I contact a professional plumber for help with mold and mildew problems?